 Brockman 1965: 18

-On one hand, this is obvious.
-On the other hand, the way Brockman exemplifies the point by using “twins” is great.
-This is one of my favourite parts of the book because it shows the imagination and versatility that designers need to have, and presents it in a practical manner.
 Every teacher I had at the London College of Fashion stressed that there’s always a lot of mileage in one basic idea or look.
-This facet of design development has been invaluable to me ever since: the ability to produce numerous variations of a look, and how to change it using line, pattern, fabric choice and more.
-This harks back to Graves’ elements and principles, and we haven’t even got to the chapters where these are discussed in particular detail.
+This facet of design development has been invaluable to me ever since.
+The ability to produce numerous variations of a look, and how to change it using line, pattern, fabric choice and more.

-Makers who like customising or reinterpreting existing designs or garments will also enjoy reading this book.
-The key sections for designers are chapter 5, ‘Application of Fine-Arts Principles’; chapter 11, ‘The Effective Use of Trimmings’; and chapter 12, ‘The Effective Use of Fabric’.
-Again, modern fashion books do discuss fabric, trimmings and design, but not in a holistic, problem solving way that is accessible to both designer and customer.
-For this reason alone, Brockman’s work is helpful if you design crochet or handknitted knitwear; because you are working directly with the yarn, constantly constructing and handling fabric, it’s handy to refer to a source that doesn’t assume you’re putting together a mood board and need to communicate with other members of the design team to develop the garment in more detail.
+For this reason alone, Brockman’s work is helpful if you design crochet or handknitted knitwear.
+Because you are working directly with the yarn, constantly constructing and handling fabric, it’s handy to refer to a source that doesn’t make assumptions.
+You might not be putting together a mood board and need to communicate with other members of the design team to develop the garment in more detail.
+Instead, you might be working alone.
 You can alter a basic idea to suit your knitters, crocheters, season – and so on and so forth.

-Instead, the designer is assumed to take ownership of the design right up to the first pattern is produced – that is, the modern equivalent of a creative pattern cutter – after which it goes into the hands of the production pattern cutter and grader.
 The relationship between the designer/creative pattern cutter and production pattern cutter and grader is not dissimilar to the relationship between a handknit or crochet designer and their tech editor.
-(For clarity, the ‘first pattern’ is the one used in the sample room to develop the final design or look; this first pattern is then given to the production team and turned into a production pattern that is suitable for manufacturing and meets quality standards.)
+(For clarity, the ‘first pattern’ is the one used in the sample room to develop the final design or look.
+This first pattern is then given to the production team.
+Their job is to turn it into a production pattern that is suitable for manufacturing and meets quality standards.)

 The “fine-arts principles” in chapter 5 are: